bestbit7/portfolio/_posts/2019-06-15-IntrotoPython2.md

 **Creating our TextSample Instances**

-Now create a TextSample object for each of the samples of text that we have.
+Create a TextSample object for each of the samples of text that we have.

     murderer_sample for the murderer's note.
     lily_sample for Lily Trebuchet's note.